jaragont/orchestration-workshop/_pages/3-using-orms.md

 > ##### Test Your Understanding
 >
-> Try creating mapped classes for the other tables as well in the `db/` folder.
+> Try creating mapped classes for the other tables as well in the `db/` folder, and updating the queries to use the ORMs in `db_accessor.py`.
 If you need a reference, feel free to look at the `step-3-orms` branch to see how we've built the mapped classes.
 {: .block-tip }

 ## Inserting Data